Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations

-\ssec{Description of $\fk\fle(11;\un|9)_-$ in terms of vector fields} The above was a description easy to understand for humans.
-To compute with the aid of \textit{SuperLie}, we use the realization of \S\ref{SkleTilde} with the same weights and the degrees given by
+The above was a~description easy to understand for humans.
+To compute with the aid of \textit{SuperLie}, we use the realization of Section~\ref{Skle_3} with the same weights and the degrees given by (compare with~\eqref{SQ})